kiranchallapalli/conversation-quick-starter/README.md

    * Use the Conversation tool to train the service for new intents, or to modify the dialog flow.
 For more information, see the [Conversation service documentation](http://www.ibm.com/watson/developercloud/doc/conversation/index.shtml).

-# What does the Food Coach application do?
+# What does the Conversation Quick Starter application do?

 The application interface is designed for chatting with a coaching bot.
 Based on the time of day, it asks you if you've had a particular meal (breakfast, lunch, or dinner) and what you ate for that meal.